Public Health (MPHP)

 MPHP 655.
 Dual Degree Field Practicum II.
 3 Units.

-This course is designed to be taken by MSSA/MPH joint degree students as the second field period of their master's program.
+This course is designed to be taken by MSW/MPH joint degree students as the second field period of their master's program.
 It consists of a field practicum and participation in professional development opportunities.
-The Field Practicum is an integral component of the MSASS and MPH curriculums, allowing students to apply, develop, and refine their conceptual knowledge and skills as part of a planned, supervised, and evaluated community-based experience.
+The Field Practicum is an integral component of the MSW and MPH curriculums, allowing students to apply, develop, and refine their conceptual knowledge and skills as part of a planned, supervised, and evaluated community-based experience.
 The Practicum is designed to move students beyond the walls of academia, to understand the political, economic, social, and organizational contexts within which social work and public health activities are conducted.
 These collective experiences provide students with a forum to develop skills, integrate and operationalize the values and ethics inherent in professional practice, and confront social injustice as self-reflective, competent developing practitioners.
-(EPAAS Program Objective M6 and EPAAS Content Area 4.7) The overall goal of this course is to provide graduate level MSSA/MPH joint degree students with field related opportunities to continue to develop foundation level competencies in the eight MSSAS abilities by helping students apply knowledge of social work and public health theory, skills, values and ethics acquired in the classroom in an agency setting.
+(EPAAS Program Objective M6 and EPAAS Content Area 4.7).
+The overall goal of this course is to provide graduate level MSW/MPH joint degree students with field related opportunities to continue to develop foundation level competencies in the eight MSSAS abilities by helping students apply knowledge of social work and public health theory, skills, values and ethics acquired in the classroom in an agency setting.
 Offered as MPHP 655 and SASS 655.

 MPHP 656.
 Dual Degree Field Capstone III.
 3 Units.

 The Public Health Capstone Project is an integral component of the MPH curriculum, allowing students to apply, develop, and refine their conceptual knowledge and skills as part of a planned, mentored, and evaluated public health scholarly project.
 This course is designed to be taken by advanced level students.
 It consists of a 288 hour field based Capstone experience and participation in 12 hours of professional development opportunities.
 The overall goal of this course is designed to move students beyond the walls and constraints of the classroom, to understand the political, economic, social, and organizational contexts within which public health and social work activities are conducted.
 It is also designed to provide graduate level dual degree students with field related opportunities to begin to develop advanced level competencies in the eight abilities by helping students apply knowledge of social work theory, skills, values and ethics acquired in the classroom in an agency setting.
 These collective experiences provide students with a forum to continue to develop and hone social work skills, integrate and operationalize the values and ethics inherent in professional practice, and confront social injustice as self-reflective, competent developing practitioners.
-(EPAS Program Objective M6 and EPAS Content Area 4.7) Offered as SASS 656 and MPHP 656.
+(EPAS Program Objective M6 and EPAS Content Area 4.7).
+Offered as SASS 656 and MPHP 656.
 Prereq: MPHP 655.

 MPHP 657.
 Dual Degree Field Capstone IV.
 3 Units.